heavenish/NextJS-Personal-Project/jl-personal/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Introduction

+Welcome, this is just a side project I have been working on in my free time since 04/01/23.
+About a month ago I was introduced to Next.js, and thought it would be a fun challenge and learning experience to build my own portfolio website.
+Serendipity led me to ChatGPT, and this is technically my first personal deployed project.

+This is a work in progress, and I have many things I would like to configure, update, and expand.

+Hope you enjoy!